Herbert Bachnick: Career

 Bachnick was born on 9 February 1920 in Mannheim in the Republic of Baden.
+On 1 October 1938, Bachnik who was a kaufmännischer Angestellter (merchant) in his civil life, joined the military service in Luftwaffe.
 Following flight training, he was posted to 9.
 Staffel (9th squadron), also known as the Karaya-Staffel, of Jagdgeschwader 52 (JG 52–52nd Fighter Wing) on 5 December 1942 serving on the Eastern Front.
 At the time, 9.
 Staffel was commanded by Hauptmann Ernst Ehrenberg and was subordinated to III.
 Gruppe (3rd group) of JG 52 headed by Major Hubertus von Bonin.